Fiserv/firstvision-latam/docs/main-cases/16-hmac.md

 Client and server must have the same secret key so they can verify the authenticity of the message and its integrity, as modified messages result in different signatures.

-The same message generated with the same secret key will always result in the same signature
+The same message generated with the same secret key will always result in the same signature.

 ![image](https://user-images.githubusercontent.com/111396588/208850051-95699fa8-b605-42c3-995b-50e1f10c0a43.png)